 Third Apple founder Ron Wayne — who initially invested in the company — is not part of the deal, after selling back his share in Apple for $800.
 The funding and expertise needed to turn Apple into a corporation is provided by a man named Mike Markkula, who becomes an important figure in Apple history.

-Yes, it did.
-Apple was originally established on April 1, 1976 to sell the Apple-1 computer, which went on sale for $666.66 in July 1976.
+Apple was established on April 1, 1976, to hawk the Apple-1 computer, which went on sale for $666.66 in July 1976.

-The stage was all set for Apple to launch the Apple II later in 1977.
+These maneuvers set for Apple to launch the Apple II later in 1977.